arjunachari12/UKC-Express-Deploy/ukc-terraform/README.md

     - At least 2 CPU cores.
 	- Open SSL 1.1 or newer.

-**Step 2: Install Terraform**
+**Step 2: Download Terraform**
 1. Download Terraform for Linux from [here](https://www.terraform.io/downloads.html).
     - You need Terraform 0.12 or newer.
 1. Uncompress the archive that you downloaded.
+It contains the Terraform executable.

 **Step 3: Download the UKC repo**